thwarted/headerform/README.md

 length of the data in a column) are supported.
 A single layout can use both fixed and flexible columns in the same output.

-See `src/main.go` for sample code.
+See `examples/headerformexample.go` for sample code.

 See the documentation for the `FormatAs` function for more detail on the layout specification.

-## TODO

-This repo layout is lame and is stupid for use with `go get`.

 ## Fixed Layout